During the 19th century, many magnificent

 and every tree.
 With these English garden photos, you will see magnificent gardens, such as Kew Gardens,

 with numerous varieties of trees, shrubs and herbaceous plants were

 plainly labeled.
-This series of photochrom color images provides a English garden photos tour of
+These photochrom color images provide a English garden photos tour of

 throughout Great Britain.

 English Landscape Gardens

 fountains, London, England, c1900.